.JPG)

 Thanks

-to P.Goodhand-Tait of www.ampaholics.org for this and a couple of
+to P.Goodhand-Tait of www.ampaholics.org for this and

-other pictures on this webpage. |
+the Scout pictures on this webpage. |

 WESTMINSTER